Get exclusive member benefits & effect social change. Join Today

 Blood will be drawn from a vein in the inside of your lower arm or the back of your hand.
 First, your doctor will swab the site with antiseptic.
 They may wrap an elastic band around the top of your arm to cause the vein to swell with blood, making it more visible.
 Your doctor will then insert a fine needle into the vein and collect a blood sample into a tube attached to the needle.
 The band is removed and gauze is applied to the site to prevent further bleeding.

-An abnormal low-dose test result may indicate that you’re suffering from an excessive release of cortisol.
-This is known as Cushing’s syndrome.
+An abnormal low-dose test result may indicate that you’re experiencing an excessive release of cortisol.
+This is known as Cushing syndrome.
 This disorder could be caused by an adrenal tumor, a pituitary tumor, or a tumor elsewhere in your body that’s producing ACTH.
-The results of the high-dose test can help isolate the cause of Cushing’s syndrome.
+The results of the high-dose test can help isolate the cause of Cushing syndrome.

-Even with an abnormally high result, your doctor may recommend further tests to diagnose Cushing’s syndrome.
+Even with an abnormally high result, your doctor may recommend further tests to diagnose Cushing syndrome.
 If this disorder is diagnosed, you’ll be given appropriate medications to control your high cortisol levels.

 If cancer is causing your high cortisol levels, your doctor will recommend further tests to determine the type of cancer and the appropriate treatment.

 If your high cortisol levels are caused by other disorders, your doctor may recommend another course of treatment.